Hub-of-all-Things/doc/source/index.md

 ### Creating a Property

 You should create a new Property for every set of values you want to be treated as a specific Property record.
 For example, you might want to have properties "First Name" and "Last Name", or you might want to create a property "Full Name".
 It is important to note that a `Property` can have a `Type` and `Unit of Measurement` associated with it.
 For example, a property "bodyWeight" would be of Type "weight" and would have Unit of Measurement "kilograms".
-To create a new `Property`, the API request body should contain a new Property `name`, `description`, its `Type` and `Unit of Measurement`, and it should be posted to `/property` endpoint.
+To create a new `Property`, the API request body should contain a new Property `name`, its `Type` and `Unit of Measurement`, and it should be posted to `/property` endpoint.
 Note that in order to relate a particular Type and Unit of Measurement to a new Property, their names, descriptions and IDs should be included in the API request body.
 The new Property ID and times when it was created as well as updated will be recorded automatically and included in the response.

 > Example of creating a new Property: